Deepanshu-Bhati/Blog-app-backend-serverless/README.md

 Serverless architecture leveraging Cloudflare PostgreSQL as the database for persistent storage Efficient database handling with connection pooling RESTful API endpoints for blog operations Secure and scalable backend design

 # Tech Stack
-Cloud Provider: Cloudflare Database: PostgreSQL Library: HONO Language: JavaScript/TypeScript (specify which one you're using) #Architecture The backend follows a serverless architecture, where Cloudflare handles the serverless functions.
+Cloud Provider: Cloudflare Database: PostgreSQL Library: HONO Language: JavaScript/TypeScript  #Architecture The backend follows a serverless architecture, where Cloudflare handles the serverless functions.
 PostgreSQL is used as the primary database with connection pooling to manage multiple database requests efficiently.

 # Setup
 Prerequisites Before you begin, ensure you have met the following requirements: